MrArtemSid/np350v5c/README.md

 # np350v5c
 Windows:
-If u face BSOD or error 31 on HD 7730m + HD 4000 then flash Leshcat gpu drivers, they are included in this repo
+If u face BSOD or error 31 on HD 7730m + HD 4000 then install Leshcat gpu drivers, which are included in this repo

 Linux:
 1. https://gist.github.com/DDoSolitary/ce7a005f9a139e0547484508a78259f7 (Enables hw acceleration and switches to external gpu)